height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 ESPADÍN/ MEXICANITO

 This ensamble is a blend of Espadín and Mexicanito.
 For many, Mexicanito is somewhat unknown, coming from the Rhodacantha family, an agave similar in size to the Espadín but much harder to find.
-The Mexicanito agave grows in the foothills of pine-oak forests from Sonora to Oaxaca.
+The Mexicanito Maguey grows in the foothills of pine-oak forests from Sonora to Oaxaca.
 Soils richin organic matter provie the nurients it needs to reach its impressive size.

-Mezcal Type: Angustifolia Haw/ Rhodacantha
+Agave Type: Angustifolia Haw/ Rhodacantha

 Cooking: Earth oven, using wood and river stones